ceri-num/uv-larm/tutorials/handle-tf.md

 - Check for frames' connectivity with [rqt_tf_tree](https://wiki.ros.org/rqt_tf_tree)

-- After receiving the goal, transform it toward *\odom* frame to record it with static coordinates, then print it.
+- After receiving the goal, transform it toward */odom* frame to record it with static coordinates, then print it.

 After *init_node*: